Hemmlis/hemmlis.se/content/concept/_index.en.md

 title = "Our concept"

 +++
 Our base collections consists of 6 different pieces of furniture, meshed together to create a uniform design concept suitable for a complete student room around 15-20 square meters.
-The furniture are leased together and is a part of your subscription.
+The furniture are delivered together as a part of your subscription.